 3. There are bad bacteria also in our intestinal gut flora.
 As long as they are low in level, they remain harmless.
 But then, when we take antibiotics or develop unhealthy food choices and habits, smoking, drinking alcohol and so on, the good bacterial flora is at risk and starts eliminating.
 In such cases, bad bacterial flora starts flourishing causing havoc in the immune system leading to various diseased states.
 Chronic inflammation starts progressing leading to autoimmune diseases, cancers, and inflammatory bowel diseases.

+4. As research has progressed, studies have found links between bacterial species in the gut to certain types of diseases.
+Metabolic diseases like obesity and type 2 diabetes are found to be linked with the presence of certain bacterial species of Lactobacillus.
 New studies have shown strong evidence of gut kidney connection.
 Certain species of bacteria in the gut microbiome result in uremic toxins while digesting protein which may be a factor in developing chronic kidney diseases.
 Several studies have shown a link of depression to the gut microbiome.
 Various bacterial species like Eggerthella and Sellimonas are found at high levels in individuals with depressive symptoms.

-5.The gut-brain connection plays an important role in a person’s well-being.
-That is why the gut is known as the “second brain”.
+5.The gut-brain connection plays an important role in a personβs well-being.
+That is why the gut is known as the βsecond brainβ.
 The gut nervous system can be called the Enteric Nervous System, which has around 100 million nerve cells from the oesophagus to the anal opening.
 The main functions of this system are digestion, absorption of nutrients, and release of enzymes for food breakdown.
 Studies show that irritation in the GI tract may trigger the central nervous system to change moods.
 The gut microbiome also produces hormones like serotonin, and norepinephrine which are important for mood changes.
 Therefore, there is a strong connection between depression and anxiety in people who deal with gut issues like irritable bowel diseases, stomach upset, pain, and constipation.

 6.The signs of a healthy gut are the regular pooping habit, which may be 2-3 times a day to 3-4 times a week, the range can vary with every individual.
 There is no pain, no bloating after eating, and no discomfort during bowel movement.
 Symptoms like bloating, diarrhoea, stomach pain, feeling of fullness after eating or malnutrition can be the signs of an unhealthy gut or tigger for slowly increase in bad bacteria.
 In such cases, clinical attention is required to investigate and diagnose any bowel issues.